syntax53/dhdynupdate/README.md

 * Windows Support.
 * Ability to lookup your external IP and send that to dreamhost.
+* Save and restore previous addresses from file.

 ## Dependencies
 The `daemon` library **not** required as it is with the linux version (it's not supported under windows).
 You can setup a scheduled task in windows instead.